Jab1718/instagram-follower-remover/README.md

 ## Limitations

 - Works on Instagram's English interface (`Remove` button text).
-Other languages may not be detected.
+Other languages are not detected.
-- Instagram loads followers in batches — scroll down to load more before scanning.
 - NFB/Verified detection reads from the live DOM.
-If Instagram changes its HTML structure or class names, detection may stop working and the extension will need an update.
+If Instagram changes its HTML structure or class names, detection may break and the extension will need an update.
-- Instagram may temporarily limit actions if too many removals are made in a short session.
+- Instagram may temporarily restrict actions if too many removals are made in a short session.
 Use a delay of 2s or more and take breaks between large runs.

 ---